biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

 ![variants_overallview_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/variants_overallview.png)

-Now, you can click on a particular variant (red vertical bar) to display information such as:
+Now, you can click on a particular variant (red vertical bars) to display information such as:

 * Position
 * Reference and alternate alleles